munificent/craftinginterpreters/book/introduction.md

 little more terse, but that's about it as far as "advanced" features go.
 If you know another object-oriented language, like C# or C++, you can muddle through.

-By the end of part II, we'll have a simple, readable implementation.
-It's not very fast, but it's correct.
-However, we are only able to accomplish that by building on the Java virtual machine's own runtime facilities.
-We want to learn how Java *itself* implements those things.
+By the end of part II, we will have a simple, readable implementation.
+It won't be very fast, but it would be correct.
+To get to this point, we'd have leveraged the Java virtual machine’s runtime facilities.
+However, we want to learn how Java *itself* implements those things.

 ## The Second Interpreter

-So in the next part, we start all over again, but this time in C. C is the perfect language for understanding how an implementation *really* works, all the way down to the bytes in memory and the code flowing through the CPU.
+So in the next part, we will start all over again, but this time in C. C is the perfect language for understanding how an implementation *really* works, all the way down to the bytes in memory and the code flowing through the CPU.

-A big reason that we're using C is so I can show you things C is particularly good at, but that *does* mean you'll need to be pretty comfortable with it.
+A big reason that we'll use C is so I can show you things C is particularly good at, but that *does* mean you'll need to be pretty comfortable with it.
 You don't have to be the reincarnation of Dennis Ritchie, but you shouldn't be spooked by pointers either.